cuwia/ptsdump/README.md

 Now we have our ZeroTier account and network ID it is time to install ZeroTier

 To install ZeroTier choose PTS-ZeroTier from the menu.
+You will need to know your Network ID. set your network ID
+This will restart your Zerotier Docker and Connect to network Next Authorise your server in your Zerotier Network Document your IP
+Select Setup IP
+Set your Zerotier IP from the network Page
+Deploy ZT

+#What did this Do
+Wht this script has done is configured Zerotier and Join it to your Zerotier Network With PortGaurd Enabled it blocks access to docker ports this script changes the Docker containers to allow Zerotier Traffic on the ports.
+This does not Open your ports.

+Configure DNS + Organizr + Traefik
+Coming Soon